Ingesting Data

 from scratch, that matches the schema of the MyCustomDataset

-dataset and can therefore be ingested into it.
+dataset and can then be ingested into it.

 To learn more about xarray.Dataset